MaxStump13/Podcast411/README.md

 ## Installation

-Go to the deployed link [here](https://pod-ap.herokuapp.com/).
+Go to the deployed link [here](https://pod-ap.herokuapp.com/) or the github repo [here](https://github.com/MaxStump13/Podcast411).
 To work locally, the user will need to clone the repo and install the express, express-sessions, sequelize, dotenv, express-handlebars, connect-session-sequelize, bcrypt, MySQL, and podcast-api packages.
 On the front end, the user needs jquery, materialize, and slick links.

 ## Usage